Serapeum of Saqqara

-Over a timespan of approximately 1400 years, from the New Kingdom of Egypt to the Ptolemaic Period, at least sixty Apis are attested to have been interred at the Serapeum.
-The earliest burials are found in isolated tombs, as the cult gained importance underground galleries were dug that connected subsequent burial chambers.
-One of the cult practices involved the dedication of commemorative stone tablets with dates relating to the life and death of the Apis.
-This data was crucial for the establishment of an Egyptian chronology in the 19th century.
+Over a timespan of approximately 1400 years, from the New Kingdom of Egypt to the end of the Ptolemaic Period, at least sixty Apis are attested to have been interred at the Serapeum.
+For the earliest burials, isolated tombs were constructed.
+As the cult gained importance, underground galleries were dug that connected subsequent burial chambers.
+Above ground, the main temple enclosure was supplemented by shrines, workshops, housing and administrative quarters.